Zekt/Type-Embellishment/README.md

 * metaprograms and macros for traslation between generic and native datatypes/functions,
 * connections between generic and native definitions, and
 * examples.

+There are also highlighted and clickable HTML documents for traversing the modules.

 ## Requirement